Universal Music (Ricordi) page

 She has received commissions and performances from some of the world’s pre-eminent orchestras, eg: Los Angeles Philharmonic, Bavarian Radio Orchestra, BBC, WDR, SWR, Sydney Symphony (where she was composer-in-residence in 2005 & 2006 ), festivals, eg: Festival d’Automne Paris, Salzburg, Lucerne, Holland, Venice Biennale, and ensembles, eg: Musikfabrik, Ensemble Intercontemporain, ELISION, Ensemble Modern, Klangforum Wien, International Contemporary Ensemble (ICE), Arditti String Quartet.

 She is currently Professor of Composition at the Sydney Conservatorium of Music where she leads the ‘Composing Women’ program, and at the University of Huddersfield.
 She was Visiting Professor of Composition at Shanghai Conservatory of Music during 2017.
 Liza Lim was formerly Director of CeReNeM, the Centre for Research in New Music at the University of Huddersfield, UK (2008-2017) where she established the highly regarded HCR CD label as well as the online publication platforms: CeReNeM Journal, Divergence Press and Speculations in Sound.
 She has taught at various international summer schools (eg: in Darmstadt, Royaumont, Beijing).
 In 2018, she is resident composer at Boston University’s Centre for New Music and at ‘June in Buffalo’ as well as serving on the faculty of the Darmstadt Summer School.
 Her research has been supported by grants from the British Academy, an Australia Council Interdisciplinary Fellowship and Ian Potter Foundation Senior Fellowship.
-Other recognition for her work includes the Peggy Glanville Hicks Residency (1995), Paul Lowin Prize for Orchestral Composition (2004), Fromm Foundation Award (2004) and DAAD Artist-in-Berlin (2007-08).
+Other recognition for her work includes the Don Banks Award ‘for outstanding and sustained achievement in music’ (2018), Peggy Glanville Hicks Residency (1995), Paul Lowin Prize for Orchestral Composition (2004), Fromm Foundation Award (2004) and DAAD Artist-in-Berlin (2007-08).
 Liza Lim received her PhD from the University of Queensland, an MMus from the University of Melbourne and BA(mus) from the Victorian College of the Arts.
 She is a founding member of the Academy of the Arts of the World, Cologne and curated the music programme for their inauguration in 2012.
 Her work has been published by Casa Ricordi (Milano, London & Berlin) since 1989.
 Her work appears on CDs with Hat Hut, WERGO, ABC-Classics, Neos, Aeon and Winter & Winter.